 The colors Lambani’s bring

-Apart from following their individual Gods and deities the also follow Hinduism.
+Apart from following their individual Gods and deities they also follow Hinduism.
 They worship their Gods which include saints Like Seva Lal and a dacoit named Mitthu Bhukhiya.
-The Hindu Gods worshipped by them include Hanuman, Krishna, Shiva, Ganesh and Balaji.
+The Hindu Gods worshipped by them include Hanuman, Krishna, Shiva, Ganesh, and Balaji.

 Seva Lal, originally named Siva Rathode, is known to be a saint who protected the women of the tribe.
 Mitthu Bhukiya is worshipped in a hut built towards the front of the village of the Lambanis.
 This hut has a white flag atop it and no one is allowed to sleep in it.

 They also worship Peer and Banjara Devi.
 Goddess Shakti is also worshipped.

 The women of the Lambani tribe wear baggy skirts called Ghagra or Phetiya.
 It is often paired with a short-sleeved blouse called Kanchali.
 The kanchali is tied at the back.
 Some also don thick aprons which has beautiful embroidery on it.
 It is tied at the waist.
 These dresses always have mystic and cryptic symbols and designs embroidered onto it together with beads, glass mirrors and shells stitched on it.
 They also use a cloth as a veil to cover their head.
 Jewelry also forms a very important part of their attire.